 Next, student should watch a second video Spring Flowers: Clues to Climate Change, again from ScienceDaily, about Project BudBurst.

 Third, look at the Integrated Global System Model (ISGM) from MIT that describes what kinds of elements go into a model.
-At the picture of the diagram, "Click to view larger."
+At the page of the diagram, you can zoom in to make the image larger.
 This is a complicated model, so just concentrate on the concept of linked systems interacting in climate.
-Students should focus on the four quadrants of Earth System Elements: oceans, atmosphere, urban, and land.
+Students should focus on the four quadrants of Earth System Elements: oceans, atmosphere, urban airshed, and land.
 They should concentrate on understanding how a "squashed world"—the flattened 3-D structure that this schematic captures—shows how land, air, oceans, plants, animals, and human activities are linked and how they interact to affect climate.

 Discuss both videos and match information from them with the diagram of the MIT model.
 For example, in what quadrants of the Earth System Elements does increased precipitation fit?
 Answer: All.
 The hydrologic cycle transports ocean water through atmospheric evaporation and cooling to land/urban deposition.
 Point: Think Links!